 Cuban coffee has a history of producing high-quality, highly sweet coffee flavors.
-This Cuban drink is wiwidelyde consumed in Latin America.
+This Cuban drink is widely consumed in Latin America.

 What is Cortadito coffee?

-We may call it as a Cuban espresso coffee.
-It is somewhat similar to Macchiato.
-It is the short version of Café con Leche or coffee with milk.
+We may call it a Cuban espresso coffee.
+It is somewhat similar to a Macchiato.
+It is the short version of Café con Leche, or coffee with milk.

 You should also try the Americano Misto recipe at home.